kjolley/BIGSdb_documentation/dbase_setup.rst

   * Integer with number of offline jobs that can be queued or currently running for this database.

-* kiosk

-  * Set to a page name to restrict configuration to always start on this page, rather than an index page.
-This faciliates running in a cut-down :ref:`kiosk mode<kiosk_mode>` that doesn't allow access to all features.
-    *Currently only 'sequenceQuery' is supported*.

-* kiosk_allowed_pages

-  * Comma-separated list of pages that the configuration is allowed to show, apart from the page set in the 'kiosk' attribute.
-Example for a sequence query configuration would be 'sequenceTranslate' to allow access to the translated sequence page following a query.

-* kiosk_locus

-  * Restrict sequence query to a specific locus or scheme.
-Use either the locus primary name or 'SCHEME_X' where X is the scheme number.

-* kiosk_no_genbank

-  * Set to "yes" to hide the Genbank accesssion form element in kiosk mode.

-* kiosk_no_upload

-  * Set to "yes" to hide the sequence file upload in kiosk mode.

-* kiosk_simple

-  * Remove most explanatory text from kiosk page.

-* kiosk_text

-  * Alternative text to show on kiosk page.

-* kiosk_title

-  * Title text to use when running in kiosk mode.

 * labelfield

   * Field that is used to describe record in isolate info page, default